sjtower/go-example-webapp/README.md

 1. simple error handling - DONE
 2. search page - DONE
 3. home bar links - DONE
-4. Postgres DB - DONE
+4. integration test - DONE
-5. fix unit tests
-6. integration test
-7. use Gin for the web framework
-8. use docker-compose for DB
+5. use docker-compose to add a DB to persist the data
-9. use bootstrap to make the UI look better
+6. use bootstrap to make the UI look better
-10. implement Protobuf / Twirp for the API
+7. implement Protobuf / Twirp for the API
-11. implement react and typescript for the UI
+8. implement react and typescript for the UI